c-rutter/imabc/README.md

     details.
   - N\_start - integer.
 The sample size used for the first set of simulated parameters.
   - seed - integer.
-The seed value for reproducability.
+The seed value for reproducibility.
   - latinHypercube - boolean.
-Should first simulated set of paramters use a latinHypercube to generate parameters.
+Should the first simulated set of paramters use a latinHypercube to generate parameters.
   - N\_centers - integer.
 The number of centers to use for simulating parameters.
   - Center\_n - integer.
 Sample size per center for simulating